Advocacy and Policy Work

 In times of emergency or heightened threat to the people we protect, PBI can call on the influential individuals and groups that make up our support network.

 In the UK, this network consists of more than 50 MPs, ministers and peers of the realm, as well as members of the legal community.
+PBI International support network also at EU and UN level.

 Support network members can use their influence to protect threatened defenders in various ways, including through diplomatic channels or raising the issues in Parliament.